Keegan-20/Saas-admin-dashboard/README.md

 - **Responsive Design**: Optimized for various devices including desktop, tablet, and mobile.
 - **Responsive Design**: Optimized for various devices including desktop, tablet, and mobile.
 - **Reusable Components**: Clean and modular code with a focus on reusability.
-- **Smooth Animations**: Added microinteractions and animations for a more engaging user experience using `framer-motion`.

 ## 🛠️ Tech Stack